hiepkhuu/hiepkhuu/README.md

 - 👀 I'm currently looking for a front-end or full-stack position
-- 🔭 I'm currently working on a stock app using different stock Web APIs for my data points.
+- 🔭 I'm currently catching up on a stock app project I started months ago.
+It utilizes different stock Web APIs for data points and will render a jaw-dropping graph when done!
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love to creatively fix broken stuff
 - 📫 How to reach me: hiephkhuu@gmail or [LinkedIn](https://www.linkedin.com/in/hiep-khuu-380111201/)